GalMichaeli/046211-Stock-Price-Forecasting-with-xLSTM/README.md

 traditional LSTM blocks and Transformer capabilities, mainly due to their matrix memory and covariance update rule.
-To take full advantage of these improved capabilities, we constructed a model specifically designed for prediction of time series with non-stationary distribution.
+To take full advantage of these improved capabilities, we constructed a model specifically designed for prediction of time series with non-stationary distributions.
 We based our design on [xLSTMTime](https://arxiv.org/pdf/2407.10240), with some modifications and adaptations.

 ## Contents